miguelfagundez/AwesomeToast-Android/README.md

         .show();				// ALWAYS include .show method at the end.
 ```

 However, the library does not manage any other shape.
-If you want to change the shape need to use GradientDrawable options as showed above.
+If you want to change the shape, then you need to use GradientDrawable options as showed above.

 Author